 Top Ways to Streamline Your Business

-Look for areas where supervisors and managers are involved in day-to-day operations of the business and these will be the most common areas that can benefit from empowering employees.
+Look for areas where supervisors and managers are involved in day-to-day operations of the business.
+These will be the most common areas that might benefit from empowering your employees.
+Trust them, share with them, and delegate the important stuff, not just the grunt labor.
 Remember, every time you take a decision/interaction out of the work-flow, you improve its efficiency.

 B2B With Customers, Suppliers, and Partners

-Another for accounting?
-Another for inventory control?
-Do you employ somebody to key the data from one system into another system?
-A "yes" answer to any of these questions indicates that you could need an integrated software platform.
-There are a variety of packages available today that can meet the needs of small companies as well as the large ones.
+Do you have one piece of software for order entry and another for accounting?
+Is there yet another for inventory control?
+Do you employ somebody to key the data from one system into another?
+If you answered "yes" to any of these questions, you could need an integrated software platform.
+A variety of packages are available today to meet the needs of small companies as well as large ones.

 No business is too large or too small to reap the numerous benefits of outsourcing.
 Restaurants can benefit as well as small businesses.
 There are many reasons to outsource a variety of functions.
 Planning and preparation are key if you want to successfully implement outsourcing, planning and preparation are key.